About the Commissioners

 JUDGE CHARLES R. BREYER, Senior District Judge for the Northern District of California.
 Judge Breyer has served as a United States district judge for the Northern District of California since 1998.
 Previously, he worked at the law firm now known as Coblenz, Patch, Duffy & Bass LLP from 1974 to 1997, with a brief stint as Chief Assistant District Attorney for San Francisco in 1979.
 From 1973 to 1974, Judge Breyer worked as an Assistant Special Prosecutor on the Watergate Special Prosecution Force.
 He also served as an Assistant District Attorney in San Francisco from 1967 to 1973.
 Judge Breyer began his legal career as a law clerk to Judge Oliver J. Carter of the United States District Court for the Northern District of California.
 He received his J.D. in 1966 from the University of California at Berkeley Boalt Hall School of Law and his B.A. cum laude in 1963 from Harvard College.

-MS. DABNEY FRIEDRICH served as associate counsel at the White House from 2003 until her appointment to the Sentencing Commission in December 2006.
-Prior to serving in that capacity, she was counsel to Chairman Orrin G. Hatch of the U.S. Senate Judiciary Committee from 2002-2003.
+MS. DABNEY FRIEDRICH was appointed to the U.S. Sentencing Commission in December 2006 and reappointed in December 2010.
+Prior to her service on the Commission, Ms. Friedrich served as associate counsel to the President (2003-2006) and as counsel to the U.S. Senate Judiciary Committee (2002-2003).
 From 1995 until 2002, she was an assistant U.S. attorney, first for the Southern District of California (1995-1997) and then for the Eastern District of Virginia (1998-2002).
-Prior to that (1994-1995), she was an associate in private practice at Latham & Watkins in San Diego.
-From 1992-1994, she was law clerk to now Senior District Judge Thomas F. Hogan (U.S. District Court for the District of Columbia).
+Prior to serving as an assistant U.S. attorney, Ms. Friedrich was a litigation associate in private practice at Latham & Watkins in San Diego (1994-1995).
+From 1992-1994, she served as a law clerk to U.S. District Judge Thomas F. Hogan of the District of Columbia.
 Ms. Friedrich received her B.A. from Trinity University, her Diploma in Legal Studies from Oxford University, and her J.D. from Yale Law School.

 MS. RACHEL BARKOW is the Segal Family Professor of Regulatory Law and Policy at the New York University School of Law, where she focuses her teaching and research on criminal and administrative law.
 She also serves as the Faculty Director of the Center on the Administration of Criminal Law at the law school.
 Ms. Barkow has been a member of the faculty at the New York University School of Law since 2002 and was the Beneficial Visiting Professor of Law at Harvard Law School in the fall of 2008.
 She worked at the law firm of Kellogg Huber Hansen Todd Evans & Figel, PLLC, in Washington, D.C., from 1998 to 2002.
 Ms. Barkow began her legal career by clerking for Supreme Court Justice Antonin Scalia from 1997 to 1998, and before that for Judge Laurence H. Silberman of the United States Court of Appeals for the District of Columbia Circuit from 1996 to 1997.
 She received her J.D. magna cum laude in 1996 from Harvard Law School and her B.A. with distinction in 1993 from Northwestern University.